mrismanaziz/Reforestation/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## What do bees do after they are married?
+They go on a honeymoon.